DodoBirby/metroid-prime-origins-archi-rando/README.md

 # Metroid Prime Origins Archipelago

-This is an implementation of archipelago for the metroid fangame "Metroid Prime Origins"
+This is an [Archipelago](https://github.com/ArchipelagoMW/Archipelago) implementation for the fangame "Metroid Prime Origins".

+# Source Code Structure

+- `/gamemod` contains a [UTMT](https://github.com/UnderminersTeam/UndertaleModTool) project for all the changes that are made to the actual gamemaker code.

+- `/apworld` (will contain, it doesn't exist yet) an APWorld for generating the game with [Archipelago](https://github.com/ArchipelagoMW/Archipelago), this is also where all the logic lives.